ewilded/shelling/README.md

 This script is a customizable payload generator intended for detecting OS command injection flaws during dynamic testing, usually conducted with no access to the source code or the filesystem.
 Creation of SUCCESSFUL payloads in this kind of assessments requires a lot of guesswork, especially:
 - the eventual syntax of the expression we are injecting into (e.g. quoted expressions)
 - input sanitizing mechanisms rejecting individual characters (e.g. spaces)
-- platform specific conditions (e.g. there is no "sleep" on windows)
+- platform-specific conditions (e.g. there is no "sleep" on windows)
-- the callback method (e.g. asynchronous execution, no outbound traffic allowed)
+- callback method (e.g. asynchronous execution, no outbound traffic allowed)

 The purpose of creating this tool was to reach the non-trivial OS command injection cases, which stay undetected by generally known and used tools and sets of payloads.